NikleshPhabiani/Notes/Book_Notes.md

 * Never purchase a home with a mortgage that is more than 2x your household's annual realized income

 * Begin earning and investing early in your adult life

+* Wealth is more often the result of a lifestyle of hard work, perseverance, planning, and, most of all, self-discipline

+* Choose a financial advisor who is endorsed by an enlightened accountant and/or his clients with investment portfolios that in the long run outpace the market.
+If you don’t have an accountant, hire one.
+To find a high-quality accountant, ask friends or associates who fit the PAW profile.
+You may wish to call the accounting department at your state’s university.
+Speak with several accounting faculty.
+Ask them for the names of their former students who have established track records in helping clients make enlightened financial decisions.
+Another method is to call the local offices of national accounting firms, which are often very selective in their hiring.
+Even large firms have many smaller accounting/financial planning clients.
+We selected our CPAs based on two criteria.
+First, the CPAs were recommended by professors of accounting.
+Second, the CPAs were initially hired out of college by major accounting firms and later started their own successful accounting firms.
+We find that many of the very best CPAs and financial planners follow this career path